 Like the tanner a lot of English slang was born from pre-decimalisation coinage.
-Money is now quite boring; none of the old sterling set of coins have any nicknames and are fewer in number.
+Money is now quite boring; none of the decimal set of coins have any nicknames and are fewer in number.

 So called because it had one very small back wheel ‘the farthing’ and a very large front wheel ‘the penny’.